11:15am - 12:00pm

 This session explores the urgency, significance, and playing fields of the transformative journey in transition investing.
 Selling heavy emitting companies and buying lower emitters to align with a Paris-aligned decarbonization target does not guarantee a direct decline in real-world emissions.
 This session looks at transition investing, which sectors and regions will play a pivotal role, and how to generate alpha from it.

-This session will specifically examine the role of private credit in the transition and how institutional investors can achieve financial and impact objectives while positioning their portfolios against climate risk.
-It will look at the processes needed to identify forward-looking corporate borrowers well-positioned to capitalise on global decarbonisation trends and how technology is opening up new investment opportunities.
+This session will specifically examine the role of private capital in the transition and how institutional investors can achieve financial and impact objectives while positioning their portfolios against climate risk.
+Among other things it will look at the processes needed to identify forward-looking corporate borrowers well-positioned to capitalise on global decarbonisation trends and how technology is opening up new investment opportunities.

 7:00pm - 10:30pm